evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-04/readme.md

 # lab-04 - working with AKS node pools

-## Estimated completion time - xx min
+## Estimated completion time - 30 min

 In AKS, nodes of the same configuration are grouped together into node pools.
 By default, when you provision new AKS cluster, there is only one system pool available.
 To support applications that have different compute or storage demands, AKS allows you to create multiple user node pools.